lschierer/RUT/packages/luke/20060307/the-necessity-of-fatherhood.md

 ---

-title: The necessity of fatherhood
+title: "The necessity of fatherhood"
 date: 2006-03-07 21:30:49
 tags:
   -  society